 Pricing starts at $10 per month.

-The good resource management software gets you an overview of who’s doing what.
+Great resource management software gets you an overview of who’s doing what.
 The best resource management software ensures that everyone works at their maximum possible capacity without crossing the boundaries of a normal working schedule, providing tidbits and pointers when certain lines are crossed!
 We hope you'll find the best one soon.